 Here’s the real tea: Horizontal tongue piercings come with a laundry list of serious risks.
 We’re talking gum recession, chipped teeth, and even speech issues like lisps.
 That’s why I don’t offer them.
 The risks are just too high for something that sits in such a sensitive and functional area of your body.

 Let’s break it down.
 When your mouth is closed, the tip of your tongue naturally rests against the back of your front teeth.
 Now imagine putting a piece of metal right there.
-Over time, that constant pressure can wear away at your gums—and once your gum tissue is gone, it doesn’t grow back.
+Over time, that constant pressure can wear away at your gums.
+And once your gum tissue is gone, it doesn’t grow back.
 That same jewelry can also tap or grind against your teeth when you talk, potentially causing chips or cracks.
-Add to that the fact that the tongue is made up of two muscles that need to move independently—and this type of piercing can bind them together, messing with how you speak, chew, and swallow.
+Add to that the fact that the tongue is made up of two muscles that need to move independently.
+And this type of piercing can bind them together, messing with how you speak, chew, and swallow.

 But if you love the look, you’re in luck!
 You can still choose a similar option, safely.
-A pair of vertical tongue piercings (one on each side of the tongue) gives you that bold, eye-catching aesthetic—without the long-term damage.
+A pair of vertical tongue piercings (one on each side of the tongue) gives you that bold, eye-catching aesthetic, without the long-term damage.
 Because they’re placed vertically, they don’t press into your gums or tap your teeth.
 And bonus: they’re done with straight barbells, so your jewelry options are way more versatile than the curved bars used in horizontal placements.

 A classic tongue piercing (even doubles) are carefully placed to avoid contact with your teeth and gums.
 The same goes for lip piercings like monroes, labrets, philtrums, and even cheek piercings.
 Placement is carefully planned around your specific anatomical structure, and once healed, they’re typically fitted with a shorter wear surface and low-profile, flat backs that minimize any rubbing or irritation.